UnholyPens/Command-Line-Sokoban-Style-Game/README.md

 # Command Line Sokoban Style
 A Sokoban-style puzzle game that is played through the command line interface.

+This is a relatively simple game that is played through the command line, programmed in x86 assembly, and compiled using Make.
+Initially made as a final project for an Assembly Language course, I've continued working on it as a sort of personal challenge.

-Controls are listed at the top, although pressing "h" for help/hints currently doesn't work.
+Controls are listed at the top of the terminal, although pressing "h" for help/hints currently doesn't work.

 Game objects are color coded, for ease of use.
 For example, all lever-related objects are blue, and all key-related objects are yellow.